 For example, a TAS for VMs backup could contain user email addresses.

-As such, handle backup artifacts in accordance with organizational policies and applicable laws as they pertain to security, confidentiality, and privacy.
+Handle backup artifacts in accordance with your organizational policies and applicable laws as they pertain to security, confidentiality, and privacy.